Laravel-Backpack/docs/4.1/crud-operation-fetch.md

 <a name="fetch-ajax-filter"></a>
 ## Using FetchOperation with `select2_ajax` filter

+The FetchOperation can also be used as the source URL for the `select2_ajax` filter.
+To do that, we need to:
+- change the AJAX method from `GET` (the default for this filter) to `POST` (the default for the Fetch operation);
-FetchOperation can also be used with `select2_ajax` filter.
-To make it work we need to setup aditional attributes in the filter.
-By default the `method` used by FetchOperation is `POST` while in filter is `GET`.
-We also need to tell backpack what attribute we want to show to the user.
+- tell the filter what attribute we want to show to the user;

 ```
 $this->crud->addFilter([